-Established in 1967 in London.
-Antiquarian approach.
-Known for eclectic and distinctive mix of historically interesting and unusual English, Continental and Oriental furniture and works of art, of all periods.
+Harris Lindsay were established in 1967, in London.
+They are known for eclectic and distinctive mix of historically interesting and unusual English, Continental and Oriental furniture and works of art, of all periods.

 Harris Lindsay has sold works of art to over sixty museums and other public collections all over the world, including the British Museum, the Victoria & Albert Museum, the Metropolitan Museum New York, and the Getty Museum - from Tokyo to Toledo, Amsterdam to Adelaide, Virginia to Versailles.
 See our website for full list, and examples.